Married couple's allowance

-If you're set to earn less your personal tax allowance in 2016/17 (£11,000), you can transfer unused allowance to your partner so they have less income tax to pay, provided they are a basic-rate taxpayer.
+If you're set to earn less your personal tax allowance in 2016/17 (£11,000), you can transfer unused allowance to your partner so they have less income tax to pay, provided they're a basic-rate taxpayer.
 If those earning less than £9,900 (£11,000-£1100) transfer £1,100 allowance to their partner, they will save them £220.
 Those earning above £9,900, but below £11,000 can still transfer £1,100 of allowance, but will become liable to pay tax on any income in excess of £9,900.
-Their partner still makes a tax saving of £220 but the extra tax they pay reduces the overall level of saving made by the couple.
+Their partner still makes a tax saving of £220, but the extra tax they pay reduces the overall level of saving made by the couple.

 Maintenance relief and married couple's allowance

 Married couples and civil partners can claim maintenance allowance, which acts to reduce your tax bill if you're making maintenance payments to your ex-partner.

 To be eligible for this, you or your ex-partner must have been born before 6 April 1935 and the maintenance payments you make must be under a legally binding agreement.

 Your tax bill will be reduced by the lower of: